w99427/eNotes-SDK-iOS-for-Lukso/README.md

 ## License

-eNotesSDKLukso is available under the MIT license.
+This project is available under the MIT license.
 See the LICENSE file for more info.